An epic retelling of the greatest love story ever told

-The Trystan Trilogy is a retelling of the Tristan and Isolde/Iseult legend, relocated to its true home, Scotland.
-The three parts of the Trilogy are The Wolf in Winter, The Swan in Summer and The Serpent in Spring.
+The Trilogy is made up of The Wolf in Winter, The Swan in Summer and The Serpent in Spring.
 The Wolf in Winter was published in 2021.
-The Swan in Summer and The Serpent in Spring will follow in 2022 and 2023 respectively.
-(Note that the cover art for The Swan in Summer and The Serpent in Spring are works in progress.)
+The Swan in Summer will be published in September 2022 and The Serpent in Spring will follow in 2023.

 How do you protect a hero?